JUNE 6, 2022

 Developers who rely on C++ advocate reusability of code so even if it takes longer to build the initial elements of a product, the code is then easily repurposed to speed up ongoing development stages.

-A wide gallery of tools and frameworks as well as great accessibility of talent on the market also have their share in the language’s success.
+A wide gallery of tools and frameworks as well as great accessibility of talent on the market also make the language into one of the best technology stack for backend development.

 That being said, C++ isn’t the most reliable technology when it comes to security so you will probably face many more issues when dealing with regulatory compliance.
-The language is also quite massive and complex, so onboarding will not be a walk in the park for new recruits.
+Because of the vastness and complexity of the language, onboarding new staff will be difficult.

 The Progress Locomotive never stops